 A Father Fights to Give His Daughter a Smile

 A father and Ultimate Fighting Champion (UFC) fights to get his daughter smile reanimation surgery.
-Dr. Panossian discusses his unique lengthening temporalis myoplasty (LTM) technique to simultaneously animate both sides of the smile for facial paralysis.
+Dr. Panossian discusses his unique lengthening temporalis myoplasty (LTM) technique.

 CBS Coverage of Haiti’s First Ever Conjoined Twin Separation

 Dr. Panossian travels to the island nation of Haiti with a team of pediatric surgeons to perform the country’s first ever conjoined twin separation.

 Dr. Panossian discusses the importance of the annual Mending Kids Hometown Mission.
 Dr. Panossian sits on the Board of Directors in addition to volunteering.

 An uplifting story about a young Ethiopian boy brought to the United States for life-saving spine surgery in conjunction with a procedure by Dr. Panossian to correct his hand deformity.
 Thanks to Mending Kids for sponsoring this child’s surgery.

 Dr. Panossian comments on The Doctors.
 This time, it’s about a young Indian boy who was born with a disorder causing his hands to massively overgrow.